kevindhu/rockGame/README.md

 ## warMine.io

-***tileGame is currently being updated constantly and is not even pre-alpha.
+***warMine is currently being updated constantly and is not even pre-alpha.
 If you want to play-test this game, be aware there may be a variety of bugs that can cause the server to crash!***

 ## Setup